 Fig. 5.
 IJavaElement and JavaElementInfo

 Unlike the basic handle/body design of the resource model, the one used in the Java model is more involved.
 As it was mentioned before, in the resource model, the element tree, which consists of resource info objects, is fully stored in the memory.
-However, the Java model might include much more elements than a resource tree because it also stores the internal structure of .java and .class files: types, fields, and methods.
+However, the Java model might include many more elements than a resource tree because it also stores the internal structure of .java and .class files: types, fields, and methods.

 To avoid the need to store the entire element tree in the memory, the Java model implementation uses a bounded LRU cache of element info where IJavaElement handle serves as a key.
 Element info objects are created upon request during the navigation through the element tree.
 Rarely used elements are evicted from the cache, so the total amount of memory used by the model is limited by the cache size.
 This is another advantage of a handle-based design, which completely hides such implementation details from the client code.